1098T 2018 Tax Year

 If I pay college tuition and fees with a scholarship, can I claim an education credit on Form 8863 for those payments?

 No. You cannot claim a credit for the amount of higher education expenses paid for by tax-free scholarships.
-Weill Cornell Medical College will not issue a form 1098-T if your grant and scholarship are greater than your tuition For more information, please visit the IRS website.
+Weill Cornell Medical College will not issue a form 1098-T if your grant and scholarship are greater than your tuition and you did not have an out of pocket payment.
+For more information, please visit the IRS website.

 How do I get a reprint of my 1098-T form?

 If you did not receive a 1098-T due to a change of address, or you misplaced the form, we can provide you a copy.
-Please contact Denise Lebron at telephone number (212)746-2165 or by email: email@example.com
+Please contact the Student Accounting Office by email: firstname.lastname@example.org

 Can I get a copy of a prior year 1098-T?

 Yes, provided that a form was issued to you.
-Please contact Denise Lebron at telephone number (212)746-2165 or by email: firstname.lastname@example.org
+Please contact the Student Accounting Office by email: email@example.com